Regulatory Chaos in the US

 No Rift Between CFTC and SEC on Digital Assets?

 Furthermore, Merkle Science CEO Mriganka Pattnaik stressed that the legislation should clearly define the roles of the CFTC and the SEC in any regulatory framework, simplifying the review process.
-Any proposition categorized as a security by the SEC should be excluded from eligibility for a CFTC-licensed facility, and the CFTC would assess whether the asset aligns with its criteria for listing and disclosure.
+Any proposal categorized as a security by the SEC should be excluded from eligibility for a CFTC-licensed facility, and the CFTC would assess whether the asset aligns with its criteria for listing and disclosure.

 Congress Plays a Crucial Role